 The MSCM program is the first master’s program offered within KGI’s School of Medicine, and is scheduled to begin in fall 2021.
 The brand-new program is on the cutting edge of community medicine; the first cohort will receive full tuition waivers—and, in turn—will help to shape the program and curriculum for future cohorts.

 All courses will be taught online to increase access to the program from anywhere in the country.

 Students identify an appropriate community setting or select from one provided by the MSCM program to serve as the student’s hands-on learning “laboratory” throughout their two years.

 Graduates will be qualified to work in community medicine immediately, or be prepared to pursue medical school or other advanced healthcare professions.

 The 54-credit MSCM program prepares students as skilled community medicine practitioners to work in the safety net community clinics, federally qualified health centers, public health departments, healthcare systems, non-governmental organizations, and industries that serve those communities.

 All courses are taught entirely online, with real-world, community-based experiences occurring in the student’s geographical location.

-In the first year, students take courses to build the foundation of their knowledge and complete a capstone learning experience.
-In the second year, students apply their mastered knowledge to real-life experiences.
-Students choose two electives to engage in-depth within community medicine practice, and spend a full semester on each rotation.
-To graduate, each student is required to complete a second capstone project.
+In the first year, students take courses to build their knowledge foundation and complete a capstone learning experience.
+Based on whether the student wants to pursue employment following graduation or continue onto medical school, relevant electives will be offered.
+Students complete an additional two foundational courses in the second year and apply their mastered knowledge to real-life experiences with a second capstone project.
 Learn more about the curriculum.